Description

 It’s peak hour in Sydney.
 Claire, a single mum and nurse, grips the steering wheel, her knuckles white as she crawls through the M2 toll way traffic.
 Every beep of her e-tag is a reminder that her weekly budget just shrank again.
 “Didn’t we already pay for these roads through our taxes?” she wonders aloud.
 It’s a question echoed in thousands of vehicles across Australia.
 How did we end up paying private companies to drive on what used to be public infrastructure?

-To answer this, we need to take a hard look at how toll roads evolved in Australia — and who really profits from them.
+To answer this, we need to examine closely how toll roads evolved in Australia and who really profits from them.

 A Shift from Public Ownership to Private Profits